This post may contain affiliate links.

 - Listen: Listening is an extremely important skill that is far too often underestimated.
-Learning to listen to starts with things you are interested in listening to, AudioBooksNow are a great place to start.
+Learning to listen to starts with things you are interested in listening to.
 Training yourself to listen (bonus points you learn something at the same time)!

 - Vision Board: Vision boards are a great way to get you dreaming, and working towards those dreams.
 It forces you to question your goals, and see it every day.
 No time to figure it out?
 Grab a Vision Board Kit with everything you need to walk you through the process and build your very own personalized vision board.